About Us

 The Outstanding Community Champion Award 2021

 Andrew Ritchie, the founder of Sutton Community Project is the award winner of 'Outstanding Community Champion Award 2021'.
-This is given to an individual in the London borough of Sutton who has gone above and beyond to help and support vulnerable people and communities - this could be caring through those in need, or someone who organizes local community projects or events.
+This is given to an individual in the London borough of Sutton who has gone above and beyond to help and support vulnerable people and communities - this could be caring through those in need, or someone who organises local community projects or events.

-He was also shortlisted and a finalist for 'The Innovator of the Year Award 2021' which recognizes an individual, charity or social enterprise that has delivered innovative support or services in the face of challenges presented by COVID-19 on face to face interaction and customer service.
+He was also shortlisted and a finalist for 'The Innovator of the Year Award 2021' which recognises an individual, charity or social enterprise that has delivered innovative support or services in the face of challenges presented by COVID-19 on face to face interaction and customer service.

 Content from Youtube can't be displayed due to your current cookie settings.
 To show this content, please click "Consent & Show" to confirm that necessary data will be transferred to Youtube to enable this service.
 Further information can be found in our Privacy Policy.
 Changed your mind?
 You can revoke your consent at any time via your cookie settings.